 Get advice about coronavirus and looking after your mental wellbeing:

 Symptoms of stress

-Stress can affect how you feel emotionally, mentally and physically, and also how you behave.
+Stress can cause many different symptoms.
+It might affect how you feel physically, mentally and also how you behave.

 - difficulty concentrating